ASU-RISE-Lab/squeeze_wrench_estimator/README.md

 # EXPLORER Wrench Estimator
-Repo to estimate wrench for SQUEEZE
+Repo to estimate wrench for XPLORER

 ## Dependencies